-18 fun German words and phrases you need to learn
+18 Fun German Words and Phrases you Need to Learn

+Fun German words are the frequent target of ire from language learners.
 But once you start to break it down, you’ll find that the real humor isn’t in how German looks or sounds.
 Instead, it’s the dizzying array of highly literal and incredibly specific nouns and adjectives.

-Learning more of these colloquial funny words makes it a lot easier to chat to other German speakers – and a lot more fun, too.
+In fact, Germans have such a knack for creating funny words that perfectly describe certain feelings and situations.
+Learning more of these weird German words makes it a lot easier to chat to other German speakers – and a lot more fun, too.

 1. Weichei

 Our first funny German word, Weichei, might seem like an innocuous choice at first glance.
+After all, its literal English translation is “soft egg”, and breakfast food isn’t exactly peak humor.
+It’s just the German equivalent of calling someone a wuss or a wimp.

 2. Backpfeifengesicht